FREE MCAT® PRACTICE QUESTIONS

-Don’t have time for a full MCAT practice test, but want to challenge yourself?
+Don’t have time for a full practice test, but want to challenge yourself?
 You’ve come to the right place.
-With Kaplan’s 20-minute workout, you can try your hand at a few sample MCAT questions to see where you stand.
+With Kaplan’s 20-minute workout, you can try a few sample questions to see where you stand.

 MCAT questions cover all kinds of topics from your academic studies.
 From chemistry and bio to physics and even psych/soc, each topic tests different skills that are crucial for med school admissions—and med school success.